forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 ## Evolution Variations across the Genome

-### Slow Mutating Regions
+> This section is written generally and valid for most life forms

+### Effects of Genome Evolution

+#### Change the Molecular Appearance
+Changing the appearance can yield escape from immune system recognition.

++: Escaping the immune system is often beneficial or even required for a virus lineage to survive.

+#### Change the Functioning
+Change the function which is beneficial if the previous functioning was suboptimal and the new function does better.

++/-: Most mutations do *not* improve the function.
+However if they do the advantage can be significant.
+  * If the life-form is not well adapted to the environment, function improvement upon function change is more likely.
+  * If the life-form is in an environment with relaxed fitness constraints, delirious  mutations are better tolerated.

+#### Change the Evolutionary Stability
+Changing the RNA or protein structure even without immediate effects on the function can influence future mutations.
+This can yield more mutative or more stable progeny.

++/-:
+  * In a changing environment with relaxed survival constraints, a mutative state is advantageous regarding the change of functions.
+  * Exposed to immune responses targeting molecular patterns, change of molecular appearance is beneficial.

+### Determinants of Evolutionary Rate

 > in raw work and incomplete

-#### Reason for Conservation
+#### Immune Evasion Drive
-Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate.
+* Exposure:* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate.
-Functional units of proteins.
-The more conserved the function is, the more conserved they tend to be.
-* The replication mechanism of coronaviruses is well conserved and thus the proteins involved.

-#### Examples of Conserved Parts
-Examples of well conserved genes of coronaviruses are:
-* RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
-Core parts of this protein are well conserved [to check and cite].
-* The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

-### Fast Mutating Regions

-> in raw work and incomplete

   * The N terminal part of the spike protein mutates frequently.
 By such mutations coronaviruses can evade neutralizing antibodies (described on the page [Immune Evasion](./../4_immunological/immune_evasion.md)).
+* *Expression Level:* Proteins with low expression levels: The immune system learning system comes more in contact with frequent proteins and thus learns them more likely.
+  * For coronaviruses (for most other viruses too) the non structural proteins have much lower expression levels than the structural proteins.
+  * The share of proteins mass is as follows: 1.
+N protein, 2.
+S protein, 3.
+E Protein, 4.
+M Membrane Protein [to finish, check and cite]

+#### Functional Drive
+* *Conserved Function:* Functional units of proteins.
+The more conserved the function is, the more conserved they tend to be.
+  * The replication mechanism of coronaviruses is well conserved and thus the proteins involved e.g. functional parts of the RNA-dependent RNA polymerase protein [to check and cite].
+* *Adapted Function:*
+  * The receptor binding